serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/ResetFormWidthAttribute.md

 # ResetFormWidthAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Resets form field width to null.
-It maybe used to cancel UntilNext flag of a prior width attribute.
+Resets the form field width to null.
+It may be used to cancel the UntilNext flag of a prior width attribute.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]